ducksquaddd/ducksquaddd/README.md

 ![](https://komarev.com/ghpvc/?username=ducksquaddd&color=yellow)<br>
 <h1 align="center">Who am I ?</h1>
 <p align="center">Hello, I am a 13 year old Nodejs developer.
-Currently I mainly just work on discord bots for [Sifchain](https://sifchain.finance/) but i also work on some personal things.
-Im also learning GO with my friend EELK</p>
+I mainly use Javascript when ever i work on things but im also decent with languages like, C++, C#, GO, Rust, and Lua.
+Im currently making discord bots for [Sifchain](https://sifchain.finance).<br>My current project is Cosmasino, currently there is no website for it but you can join the discord for information https://discord.gg/EYTKtpDZ.
+Cosmasino is the first Discord bot you can use to gamble with crypto currencies.
+Currently you can gamble with the coin Rowan, but more like ATOM, and SCRT are comming soon